waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Quests & Reminders
 - Camper Todd called and challenged me to a battle on Route 34.
+He also called about a bargain sale at the Goldenrod Department Store.
+- The Teacher in the Goldenrod Flower Shop is worried about her sister who went to see a 'wiggly tree' on Route 36.

 # Tile Mechanics
 - **WALL:** Impassable.
 Acts as a solid barrier.
 - **FLOOR:** Standard traversable ground tile.
 - **WARP_CARPET_DOWN:** A warp tile.
 Triggers a map transition when the player moves down from an adjacent tile or presses 'Down' while standing on it.
-- The Teacher in the Goldenrod Flower Shop is worried about her sister who went to see a 'wiggly tree' on Route 36.
 - **DOOR:** A warp tile.
 Triggers a map transition when the player moves onto it.

 # Goldenrod Gym Puzzle Notes